Sunday, May 28, 2017

 Aesthetics

-Spellfire has some stunning visuals and I love the contrast between the lush nature and medieval environments.
-Sadly, it can feel a little cluttered and I dreamt of a background without so much going on.
-However, the game is very colourful using a gradient sky which is gorgeous.
-I also liked the erupting volcanos and awesome skeletons when raised from the dead.
+Spellfire has stunning visuals and I love the contrast between lush nature and medieval environments.
+Sadly, it can feel "busy" and I dreamt of a background without so much clutter.
+However, the game is colourful using a gradient sky.
+I liked the erupting volcanos and awesome skeletons when raised from the dead.
 Everything you see is complemented by smooth scrolling that never lags and keeps up with the pace.

-The audio is almost as impressive and can be set to chip music or effects.
+The audio is impressive and can be set to chip music or effects.
 Whatever you decide, you will love it.

-Isn't it great when something looks and sounds as great as it plays!
+Isn't it great when something looks & sounds as good as it plays!
 Screenshot time...

 Watch out for tricks that will catch you out which makes for great replay value.